Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 14: Updating our tests

-# 118. Updating our existing tests to handle sessions
+# 119. Improving our tests by handling multiple cases